jaredraycoleman/Southaven/NPCs/Varnek the Scarred.md

 ## Connections

-- Crime lord controlling multiple bandit guilds including [[The Duskrunners]]
+- Crime lord controlling multiple bandit guilds including [[Duskrunners]]
 - Converted to the [[Order of the Black Star]] two years ago
 - Commands Fort Hellrock
 - Coordinates with [[Rothgar Red-Hand|Rothgar]], [[Marta The Knife|Marta]], and the goblins